The scar is blue-black, ink stained

 this is how they begin.

-Originally published in Copper Nickel
+First, Body was originally published in Copper Nickel